tly1980/ttl_memoized/README.md

 However, there isn't a memoized lib support TTL (time-to-live)  at the moment, or I haven't find any thing yet.

 So I implement this lib to fill in the gap here.

+Also, this lib is meant to be thread-safe, using [threading.local](https://docs.python.org/2/library/threading.html#threading.local) object to store the variables.

 ## Installation: